Selena-917/Reinforcement-Learning-on-TextWorld/README.md

 | tw-rewardsDense_goalNone        |    6.7/8    |    6.7/8    |     412.68 s       |      1328.44 s     |
 | tw-rewardsBalanced_goalNone     |    0.3/3    |    0.3/3    |     412.21 s       |      1306.45 s     |
 | tw-rewardsSparse_goalNone       |    0.0/1    |    0.0/1    |     399.63 s       |      1328.71 s     |

+All results logs we got are in "logs" folder.
+Almost all results are from GRUNetwork and GPTNetwork combining with A2C (Advantage Actor Critic).
+BERT-GRU network and DQN framwork did not perform well until now, so we drop them from our results.